N1teshift/yaga2025sculptures/docs/quickstart.md

 `samples/loops/` (for example `test1.wav` through `test6.wav`) are copied
 to `/opt/sculpture-system/loops/` on each Raspberry Pi for quick testing.

-## Step 9.5: Install Node-RED Dashboard prerequisites (Control Node)
+## Step 9.5: Verify Node.js on the Control Node

 Node-RED (installed in the next step by Ansible) requires a modern version of Node.js.
-The playbook now installs Node.js automatically using the NodeSource repository, so manual installation is optional.
-You can still verify the version after the playbook completes:
+The playbook installs Node.js automatically using the NodeSource repository, so manual installation is typically unnecessary.
+You can verify the version after the playbook completes:

 ```bash
 node -v   # Should print a recent LTS version (18+)
 ```

-**Prepare for Node-RED Dashboard Module:**
-(The actual module will be installed after Node-RED itself is set up by Ansible.)
+The playbook also installs the Node-RED dashboard automatically when configuring services.

 ## Step 10: Install Control Node Services